 Start by launching a website or online portfolio that showcases your expertise, past work, and client reviews.
 You can include a blog post section to share helpful information and rank higher in search engines.

-Also, I want to get active on social media platforms like LinkedIn and X, share helpful content, contribute to legal discussions, and connect with prospects.
+Also, you would want to get active on social media platforms like LinkedIn and X, share helpful content, contribute to legal discussions, and connect with prospects.

 Furthermore, you can offer to speak in workshops and industry events, positioning yourself as a thought leader in your domain.